Gov. JB Pritzker touts education spending in new budget during Moline stop

-Gov. JB Pritzker stopped at Black Hawk College in Moline to tout the fiscal year 2024 budget lawmakers have recently passed that includes significant spending on education.
+Gov. J.B.
+Pritzker stopped Tuesday at Black Hawk College in Moline to tout the fiscal year 2024 budget lawmakers recently passed that includes increased spending on education.

 The state's needs-based Monetary Award Program, or MAP grants, received a $100 million increase bringing the total funding to $701 million.

-Lauren Rogart has attended Black Hawk College for the past two years.
+Lauren Rogan has attended Black Hawk College for the past two years.
 The cost of college was a big concern for her when she made the decision to continue her education.

 She did not want to end up with massive debt.
 Her first two months she was working a full-time job while trying to juggle being a full-time student.